HB9VQQ/WSPRBeacon/README.md

 1. What is the planned Monitor location?
 2. Is an Internet connection available at the Monitor site?
 3. What Antenna will be used for the WSPR Monitor (Make and Model)?
+4. Can you confirm no other RF transmitting sources within 300m of the WSPR Receive Antenna?
-4. Is the Antenna installed as a vertical omni directional?
+5. Is the Antenna installed as a vertical omni directional?
-5. Will the Antenna cover at least 80,40,20,15 and 10m Band?
+6. Will the Antenna cover at least 80,40,20,15 and 10m Band?
-6. Do you have an Airspy HF+ Dual or Discovery?
+7. Do you have an Airspy HF+ Dual or Discovery?
-7. Do you have a Raspberry Pi 3B+ or a Raspberry Pi 4?
+8. Do you have a Raspberry Pi 3B+ or a Raspberry Pi 4?
-8. Do you agree to run the Monitor 24x7x365 (Best effort)?
+9. Do you agree to run the Monitor 24x7x365 (Best effort)?
-9. HAM Radio Club or individual?
+10. HAM Radio Club or individual?

 # Project Milestones